gisma-courses/LV-uav-workflow/morea/introduction/assessment.md

 morea_sort_order: 05
 morea_labels:
 - delivery
 ---

+{% include ass.html content="
-* Please read the articles crosswise and identify one positive and one negative aha effect from this research.
+- Please read the articles crosswise and identify one positive and one negative aha effect from this research.<br><br>

-* List the top 3 content issues that sparked your greatest interest
+- List the top 3 content issues that sparked your greatest interest<br><br>

-* Prepare this for a short statement with rationale for the upcoming session.
+- Prepare this for a short statement with rationale for the upcoming session.

+"%}